 They say that your 20’s are some of the best years of your life.
 It’s a time of trial and error and discovery of one’s self.
-When I entered my teen years, I had dreamt up exactly what my life would be and what my wonderful 20’s would consist of.
+In my teen years, I had dreamt up every future moment of my life and what my wonderful 20’s would consist of.
 Yet, as most stories go, things change and life hands you some lemons.

-When I entered my 20’s I had dropped out of my second year in college, had no job and a car that would die in the middle of the road if I pushed too hard on the brakes.
+In the beginning of my 20’s I dropped out of my second year in college, had no job and a car that would die in the middle of the road if I pushed too hard on the brakes.
 I moved back home after finally gaining the courage to tell my mom that I had dropped out and didn’t plan on going back.
-Now telling my mom, a woman who has received almost every degree known to man, was not an easy thing and I was extremely disappointed for not only letting myself down but for letting her down.
-I had no idea what I wanted from life anymore and I felt like I was losing my identity, spiraling into a world of the unknown.
+Now telling my mom, a woman who has received almost every degree known to man, was not an easy thing.
+I was extremely disappointed not only letting myself down but for letting her down.
+I had no idea what I wanted from life and I was losing my identity, spiraling into a world of the unknown.

-Fast forward to my mid 20’s, a recent college graduate with not one, but two degrees, a full-time job, a part-time job teaching dance and a brand new car.
-My career and business life were progressing in the way I wanted and the opportunities were pouring in, but that as it may, my personal life was heading in a different direction.
-I’m sure several of you can relate to a relationship of any sorts where you thought one thing when it started only to reconsider everything later on.
+Fast forward to my mid 20’s, a college graduate with not one, but two degrees, a full-time job, a part-time job teaching dance and a brand new car.
+My career progressing and opportunities pouring in, but that as it may, my personal life was a different story.
+I’m sure you can relate to a relationship where you thought one thing in the beginning only to reconsider everything.
 Perhaps, the perfect “lemon” to your lemonade.
-That’s exactly what happened to me, a bright yellow “lemon” appeared in my life.
-Events in my life leading up this moment convinced me that this was going to the perfect lemon to my lemonade (life).
-Yet, after cutting into the lemon, I came to realize that the inside was very different from the shiny outside that had mesmerized me before.
-I had to come to terms that no matter how much I tried to nourish the lemon and care for its growth, my efforts changed nothing.
-Sometimes in life, you have to walk away from a situation that isn’t meant for you.
+That’s exactly what happened, a bright yellow “lemon” appeared in my life.
+Yet, after cutting into the lemon, I realized that the inside was very different from the shiny outside that had mesmerized me before.
+I had to come to terms that no matter how much I tried to nourish the lemon, my efforts changed nothing.
+Sometimes in life, you have to walk away from a “sour” situation.

 These last couple of years I have spent a tremendous amount of reflecting and soul-searching.
-My biggest obstacle that I had to overcome and face, was the person staring back at me every morning, myself.
+My biggest obstacle to overcome and face, was the person staring back at me every morning, myself.
 These past two years I learned that in order for me to love others I had to love myself.
-I know this may sound cliché, and much like a chick flick, but it was 100% necessary for me and the life I want.
-It started off small by going on hikes and escaping into nature and then progressed to accomplishing things that were out of my comfort zone.
+I know this may sound cliche, but it is 100% necessary for me and the life I want.
+It started off small by going on hikes and escaping into nature and then progressed to accomplishing things that are out of my comfort zone.
 Entering into my 30’s I’m excited, motivated and above all, ready.
 Ready, for life’s lemons.

-We’re handed “lemons” unexpectedly throughout our lives, they will appear when you least expect it and it’s how you handle them that will define the situation.
+We’re handed “lemons” unexpectedly throughout our lives.
+They’ll appear when you least expect it and it’s how you handle them that will define the situation.
 You have to handle lemons with caution or you may get stung, but with patience, care, you’ll get a sweet result.
 Focus on the negative effects of these situations then the negativity will continue in your life.
-However, if you take the difficult or unexpected situation and focus on the possible benefits, then you can turn that sour situation into something sweet.
+However, if you examine the unexpected situation and focus on the possible benefits, then you can turn that sour situation into something sweet.

 Too much sugar (negative actions) make lemonade sour and situations will worsen.
 If you put the perfect pinch of sugar (positive actions) you will get a refreshing lemonade.
 I’ve learned that if you put more energy into someone else than they do themselves they will drain your soul.
-Often times we feel that if we focus all our attention on a situation that it will have to get better because we are making an effort.
-However, if we only focus on that one situation we aren’t paying attention to the other things going on in our lives and other aspects may fall.
+Often times we feel that if we focus all our attention on a situation that it will have to get better.
+However, if we only focus on that one situation we aren’t paying attention to the other things going on in our lives, other aspects may fall.

 With this being the last year of my 20’s I’ve been able to take all those lemons and make some pretty tasty lemonade, and I plan on keeping that recipe close to me.